 This clause describes example message flows for Multicast PoC using MBMS as the radio access technology.

-In order to get an overview of Multicast PoC message flows and associated step descriptions include the Core Network and the Radio Network Controller.
-However, only the message mapping between the Core Network and the Radio Network Controller is shown.
+In order to get an overview of the Multicast PoC message flows, the messaging and associated step descriptions are shown below.
+However, only the messaging between the Radio Access/Core Network and the PoC Client and PoC Server are shown.

 Only some RRC messages are described in this section in reality many other RRC messages will appear between the PoC Client and the Radio Network Controller.